 The Water Will Carry Us

 My father, and his mother before him, loved the ocean.
-My dad was the only person I've ever known to bodysurf the waves, sans board.
-My grandmother swam every day, a slow, methodical freestyle that left one puzzled as to how she stayed afloat.
+My dad was the only person I've known to bodysurf the waves, sans board.
+My grandmother swam every day, a slow, methodical freestyle that left us puzzled as to how she stayed afloat.

-In the aftermath of my father’s passing from cancer, I watch for light along the coast; my dad always said he could tell the time of day in my mother's paintings of the Maine shoreline.
+I surrender to the same waters that bore my ancestors.
+I watch for light along the coast; my dad always said he could tell the time of day in my mother's paintings of the Maine shoreline.
 I open myself to moments when memories of him alight, and time seems to expand—some mysterious place where the cosmos is felt.
 I explore opacity and light, layer and surface as metaphors for the unknown and the fallibility of memory.
-In my recent installation at MassArt x SoWa Gallery, I project the images onto semi-translucent fabric, seeking to evoke the fragility of existence through a slowly transitioning sequence.
-No picture remains for long before it gives way to another image, echoing life’s impermanence.

 Next